The Hessian polynomial and the Jacobian ideal of a reduced hypersurface in $\mathbb{P}^n$: On generic arrangements of surfaces with isolated singularities in

 where $\Psi$ corresponds to an homogeneous matrix.
 In addition, we have the equality and without loss of generality, one can assume that $1\leq e_1\leq e_2 \leq \cdots \leq e_r$ and $l_1\leq l_2 \leq \cdots \leq l_{r-1}$.
 We notice that the minimality assumption implies that $e_1<l_1$.
 We begin with the following rather general result.

-\begin{thm} Let $I=(g_1,\ldots,g_r)$ be a perfect ideal in $S$ of codimension 2 with a minimal free resolution of the form \eqref{eq:HB}.
-Moreover, we assume that $J_f \subset I$ and that the ideal $(J_f:I)$ defines a 0-dimensional subscheme in $\PP^3$, possibly empty.
+\begin{thm} Suppose $I=(g_1,\ldots,g_r)$ be a perfect ideal in $S$ of codimension 2 with a minimal free resolution of the form \eqref{eq:HB}, and $f \in S$ is such that $J_f \subset I$ and that the ideal $(J_f:I)$ defines a 0-dimensional subscheme in $\PP^3$ (possibly empty).
 Then

 and

 Moreover, in these conditions, $st(f)\leq T$, and $\reg M(f) <T$ providing $l_1\leq T+1$. \end{thm}